Certora/Documentation/docs/gambit/mutation-verifier.md

 - Try running the Prover on your mutants individually using `certoraRun`.
   Usually the mutant setup will be in `.certora_internal/applied_mutants_dir` and can be retried by running the Prover's `.conf` file with `certoraRun`.
   It is also possible that you are encountering a bug with the underlying version of the Prover.
-- In sync mode, even if the polling timeout was hit, it is possible to re-run `certoraMutate` with just the `--collect_file` option to retry getting the results without restarting the entire mutation testing task.

 ## Visualization